ampl/amplpy/docs/source/getting-started.rst

    >>> modules.load() # load all modules
    >>> ampl = AMPL()

-For Apple M1, please make sure your have Rosetta 2 installed since not all modules are available for M1.
+For Apple M1/M2, please make sure your have Rosetta 2 installed since not all modules are available for M1.
 You can install it with: ``softwareupdate --install-rosetta``.

+Full documentation for ``amplpy.modules``: https://dev.ampl.com/ampl/python/modules.html

 Initial test
 ------------